Makinson d’Apice (we) are committed to protecting your privacy.

 We hold and deal with personal information in accordance with our professional obligations and generally use personal information for the purpose for which it was collected.

 We will not use information about you that is provided to us by a credit provider for whom we act for any purposes other than providing legal advice to that credit provider.

 We may disclose your personal information to organisations that provide services to us such as:

 By providing your personal information you consent to us disclosing your information to such entities without obtaining your consent on a case by case basis.

 We may use your personal information (other than sensitive information or credit information) for the purposes of direct marketing if:

 If we do use or disclose your personal information for direct marketing we will provide you with a simple way to unsubscribe from receiving our direct marketing communications.
 If you follow our process for unsubscribing we will no longer send you those communications.

 We will take appropriate technical and operational measures to keep your personal information secure.

 We store the personal information that we collect in New South Wales.
 However, from time to time our service providers may be required to access our server and personal information that we hold on our server in the course of assisting us with maintenance and upgrading of our system.
 We also may be required to disclose personal information to external service providers such as word processing services and legal process outsource providers.
-Our current external service providers are located in Australia, South Africa and India but we may use our providers in other countries from time to time.
-Our service providers are required to deal with information we provide them with, in accordance with the Privacy Laws.
+Our service providers are required to deal with information we provide them with, in accordance with the Privacy Laws

 We will take all reasonable steps to ensure that any personal information we collect, use or disclose is up to date and accurate.